armanops/bimeh-website-crm/agent-docs/start.md

 # Welcome to BIM760

-BIM760 is a customer/admin web application for an insurance company, built with Next.js 16.
-It focuses on SEO-optimized product detail pages (PDPs) for insurance products, user accounts, reminders, chatbots, and an admin panel for managing content, queues (e.g., SMS campaigns), WhatsApp interfaces, and AI-suggested responses.
+BIM760 is a customer/admin web application for an insurance company, built with Next.js 16 (App Router).
+It includes SEO-optimized product detail pages (PDPs) for insurance products, user accounts, reminders, chatbots, a marketing outreach panel with AI-powered WhatsApp messaging, and a comprehensive admin panel for managing content, leads, customers, campaigns, queues (e.g., SMS/WhatsApp), activity history, and AI-suggested responses.

 ## Getting Started

-BIM760 is a full-stack Next.js 16 with Drizzle ORM , PostgreSQL .Zustand ,Tailwind CSS, shadcn components .
+BIM760 is a full-stack Next.js 16 application using Drizzle ORM, PostgreSQL, Zustand for state management, Tailwind CSS, and shadcn/ui components.

 To get started, follow these steps:

-1. To start doing any task, you need to make a task of what you want to do. and make the proper relations to code files (without explicitly writing the code in the task file).
+1. To start doing any task, you must first create a task Markdown file describing what you intend to do, including proper relations to existing code files (without writing actual code in the task file).
-   The task file should be bare minimum, just the core logics, the steps of the task and a checklist of steps to do which after the task is done gets checked.
+   The task file should be minimal and focused: core logic, key steps, and a checklist.
-   Example of task header sections:
+   Example task header sections:

    - Overview
    - Core Logic